Vijay2k5/Pathfinding-Visualizer/README.md

   The user can build custom mazes, place start and end nodes, choose an algorithm, and watch the search process unfold step-by-step.
 Each algorithm behaves differently, and the software allows users to compare them based on time taken, number of visited nodes, path length, and efficiency.

-  Educational Tool – Helps students learn how algorithms like BFS, DFS, Dijkstra’s, and A* actually work internally.
+  It's an Educational Tool – Helps students learn how algorithms like BFS, DFS, Dijkstra’s, and A* actually work internally.

-  Algorithm Comparison – Suitable for studying performance differences between uninformed and informed search techniques.
+  Can Compare Algorithms – Suitable for studying performance differences between uninformed and informed search techniques.